phpradosbudisa/OknaStran/README.md

 ## 📄 License

-This project is created for MVZ-PVCOKNAINVRATA.SI.
+This project is created for MVZ - PVC okna in vrata.
 All rights reserved.

 ## 🤝 Contributing